-Fahan walled graveyard can be found in the village of Fahan in the ruins of a 6th-century monastery featuring a 7th-century cross-slab of St. Mura (Fahan High Cross), and the ruins of a 16th-century monastery and 17th-century church.
+Fahan graveyard can be found in the village of Fahan in the ruins of a 6th-century monastery featuring a 7th-century cross-slab of St. Mura (Fahan High Cross), and the ruins of a 16th-century monastery and 17th-century church.

 The original monastery was built by St. Colmcille in the 6th century and was originally known as Othan Mor.
 St. Colmcille appointed St. Mura as first Abbot of the monastery and after his death, the name changed to St Mura.